mwarddev/tripps_treasures/README.md

 ### AWS

 * Create an aws account
-* create a bucket
+* Navigate to S3 in services and create a bucket
 * Set up IAM
-* Set up bucket
+* Create a static file and a media file within the bucket using the information aquired during the bucket creation (i.e. access key and secret key)
+* Configure in settings.py
+* Add access key and secret key to env.py
-* Place keys in Heroku and env.py
+* Add keys to config vars in Heroku
+* Disable collectstatic in config vars
+* Add new directory path for static files in settings.py

 ### Stripe
+* Create a developer account
-* Add stripe keys (public and private) to heroku config vars
+* Add stripe keys (public and private) to env.py and heroku config vars
-* Set up Stripe
+* Set up Stripe according to Stripe's documentation
+* Add site url to Stripe's webhooks section
+* Add the webhook secret key to env.py and Heroku config vars

 ## Credits
 * Stack overflow